RomainBrault/python-whiteprint/docs/quickstart.md

 # ⚡ Quickstart Guide

-We recommend using [pipx] to manage the requirements, but you can also install them by replacing [pipx] with `python3 -m pip install --user`.
+:::{note}
+We recommend to use [pipx] to install Python tools which are not specific to a single project.
+Please refer to the official documentation for detailed installation and usage instructions.
+If you decide to skip `pipx` installation, use [pip install] with the `--user` option instead.

 You can [install pipx] with [pip].

 ```console
 $ python3 -m pip install --user -U pipx